acdlite/flummox/docs/docs/api/store.md

 ### serialize(state)

 If you use `Flux.serialize`, Flummox will try to call the static method `serialize` on all your stores.
-Flummox will pass the state object of the store to the method and expects a String
+Flummox will pass the state object of the store to the method and leave it to you to return any custom serialization.
+Whatever you return will be bundled into an overall store object with store names as keys and whatever the various `serialize` methods return as values.
+This entire object is `stringified` and output in `Flux.serialize` method.

+If you don't have any reason for custom serialization, you can just `return state` and it will be stringified by `Flux.serialize`.

 ### deserialize(state)